Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 With a write type of MUST_CACHE, the Alluxio client only writes to the local Alluxio worker and no data will be written to the under storage.
-During the write, if short-circuit write is available, Alluxio client directly writes to the file on the local RAM disk, bypassing the Alluxio worker to avoid using a network transfer.
+During the write, if short-circuit write is available, Alluxio client directly writes to the file on the local RAM disk, bypassing the Alluxio worker to avoid network transfer.
 Since the data is not persisted to the under storage, data can be lost if the machine crashes or data needs to be freed up for newer writes.
 The `MUST_CACHE` setting is useful for writing temporary data when data loss can be tolerated.